 Extreme heat is imminent

 Extreme heat warnings in Phoenix are based on a special computer model and not the same criteria that some of the other NWS offices use.
-If the city went by that criteria, there's a good chance Phoenix would be under an excessive heat warning all summer.

 The computer model measures heat impact levels and the dangers they pose to people.
 The algorithm will factor in both the forecast high and low temperatures.

 If that calculation produces a number that crosses over the "extreme" threshold - aka the 95th percentile - a warning is issued.

 Everyone needs to be prepared

 Dangerous signs to watch out for if you're out in the heat too long are cramps, exhaustion, cool, wet, pale skin and headaches or dizziness.
 In the worst cases, these symptoms can lead to heat stroke.

 To stay safe, try to stay inside as much as possible, drink a lot of water and avoid alcohol, sugary drinks, and caffeine.